mwilliamson/nope/README.rst

 * A way of specifying dependencies on a per-platform basis to allow shimming of existing libraries into a common interface.

+* Allow types of variables to be specified in the same way as functions, such as giving the type of an empty list.

 Status
 ------